ECE 528

 Electronics and Photonics (EP)

-Dr. Ehsanur Rahman is an Assistant Professor in the Department of Electrical and Electronic Engineering at Bangladesh University of Engineering and Technology (BUET).
-He holds B.Sc. and M.Sc. degrees in Electrical and Electronic Engineering from BUET and earned his Ph.D. in Electrical and Computer Engineering from the University of British Columbia (UBC), Canada.
-His doctoral research focused on static heat-to-electricity conversion, driven by a strong interest in sustainable energy technologies.
-Dr. Rahman is a recipient of the Vanier Canada Graduate Scholarship, Canada’s most prestigious doctoral award, as well as UBC’s International Doctoral Fellowship and Four-Year Doctoral Fellowship.
-He further broadened his expertise through an industry internship at Ansys Inc., USA, where he contributed to advanced modeling of electric motors.
-Following his Ph.D., he was awarded a prestigious Postdoctoral Fellowship by the Natural Sciences and Engineering Research Council of Canada (NSERC).
+Dr. Ehsanur Rahman is an Associate Professor in the Department of Electrical and Electronic Engineering at Bangladesh University of Engineering and Technology (BUET).
+He holds B.Sc. and M.Sc. degrees in Electrical and Electronic Engineering from BUET and earned his Ph.D. in Electrical and Computer Engineering from the University of British Columbia (UBC), Vancouver, BC, Canada.
+His doctoral research focused on static heat-to-electricity conversion, reflecting his strong interest in sustainable energy technologies.
+Dr. Rahman is a recipient of the Vanier Canada Graduate Scholarship Canada s premier doctoral Fellowship offered by the federal government of Canada as well as UBC s International Doctoral Fellowship and Four-Year Doctoral Fellowship.
+He further expanded his expertise through an industry internship at Ansys Inc., USA, where he worked on advanced electric motor modeling.
+Following his Ph.D., he was awarded a Postdoctoral Fellowship from the Natural Sciences and Engineering Research Council (NSERC) of Canada.
 At BUET, Dr. Rahman leads the PHENIX Lab (Photonics & High-Efficiency Nanoelectronics Innovations Laboratory), focusing on next-generation nanoscale devices for energy conversion, computing, and sensing.
-His research lies at the interface of electronics and photonics, with emphasis on quantum transport, hybrid optoelectronics, and thermophotonic systems that harness photon-electron interactions for high-efficiency applications.
+His research lies at the intersection of electronics and photonics, with emphasis on quantum transport, hybrid optoelectronics, and thermophotonic systems that exploit photon electron interactions for high-efficiency applications.

-Dr. Rahman has also actively contributed to the academic and professional community through peer review, conference leadership, and national-level consultancy.
-He has served as a peer reviewer for several international journals and conferences, including Energy Conversion and Management, IEEE Transactions on Electron Devices, Applied Thermal Engineering, IEEE International Conference on Telecommunications and Photonics, and International Conference on Electrical and Computer Engineering.
-He was the Session Chair for the Renewable Energy track at ICECE 2024 and has been a member of the organizing committees for both the 13th and 8th editions of the ICECE in 2024 and 2014, respectively.
-In 2015, Dr. Rahman served as Treasurer of the IEEE Electron Devices and Solid-State Circuits Society, Bangladesh Chapter, and as the Membership Development Coordinator for the IEEE Young Professionals, Bangladesh Section.
+Dr. Rahman contributes actively to the academic and professional community through peer review, conference leadership, and national-level consultancy.
+He has served as a reviewer for several international journals and conferences, including Energy Conversion and Management, International Journal of Hydrogen Energy, Thermal Science and Engineering Progress, IEEE Transactions on Electron Devices, Applied Thermal Engineering, Renewable Energy, the IEEE International Conference on Telecommunications and Photonics, and the International Conference on Electrical and Computer Engineering.
+He served as Session Chair for the Renewable Energy track at ICECE 2024 and has been a member of the organizing committees for the 13th and 8th editions of ICECE in 2024 and 2014, respectively, as well as a technical committee member for the 6th ICTP in 2025.
+In 2015, Dr. Rahman served as Treasurer of the IEEE Electron Devices and Solid-State Circuits Society, Bangladesh Chapter, and as Membership Development Coordinator for IEEE Young Professionals, Bangladesh Section.

 Please see the Google Scholar Page